-The barren mountain opened up right down the middle!
-The men went inside and a wall shut behind them.
-After a while they came out with heavy sacks on their shoulders, and they said, “Sesame mountain, Sesame mountain, shut yourself.”
+The barren mountain cracked right down the middle and the walls slid open!
+The men went inside, and the walls closed behind them.
+After a while the men came out with heavy sacks on their shoulders.
+They said, “Sesame Mountain, Sesame Mountain, shut yourself.”
 The mountain closed!

 Soon as they were out of sight, I climbed down and did what the men had done.
-I cried, “Sesame mountain, Sesame mountain, open up!”
-The mountain opened, and I went inside into a cavern filled with silver and gold.
+I cried, “Sesame Mountain, Sesame Mountain, open up!”
+The walls opened, and I went inside into a cavern filled with silver and gold.
 There were piles of pearls and sparkling jewels heaped up like corn.
-At first I didn’t know what to do.
+At first, I didn’t know what to do.
 Should I take some of the treasure for myself?
-Well, maybe a little!
-And before I knew it, I was filling my pockets with gold.
+Well, maybe a little.
+Before I knew it, I was filling my pockets with gold.
 I didn’t take any of the pearls and precious stones, though.
 I had more than enough for my family!

 Poor Brother Who Finds Treasure in Sesame (Simeli) Mountain, Grimms.
 Illustration by Otto Ubbelohde.